Building a custom paymaster

 }

 The script below deploys the ERC20 contract and the paymaster contract.
-It also creates an empty wallet and mints some MyERC20 tokens for the paymaster to use at a later step.
+It also mints some MyERC20 tokens into the account we use to deploy the contracts to use them with the paymaster at a later step.
 In addition, the script sends 0.06ETH to the paymaster contract so it can pay the transaction fees we send later on.

 import * as ethers from "ethers";